 |

-The river feels a bit of an oddity for a water course running through a major city, but it was the Oxford Canal which acted as the major transport route from Oxford onwards and not this route along the River Thames.
+The river feels a bit of an oddity for a water course running through a major city, but what you have to remember is that it was the Oxford Canal which acted as the major transport route from Oxford onwards, and not this route along the River Thames.

-The core route for traffic used to be to head down from the Midlands, along the Oxford Canal, and then along the Thames from Oxford to London - at least until the Grand Union Canal offered a faster alternative in 1805.
+The core route for traffic used to be to head down from the Midlands, along the Oxford Canal, and then along the Thames from Oxford to London.
+Although this navigation route was overtaken by a faster alternative offered up by the Grand Union canal from 1805.

 |